Irish Sailing Senior Instructor

 Centre Recognition & administration

-Be able to describe how to obtain ISA Training Centre accreditation for an organisation.
+Be able to describe how to obtain Irish Sailing Training Centre accreditation for an organisation.

 Be able to identify where to find requirements for Irish Sailing Training Centre accreditation.